 About Me

-Amy Wong Hope, LCSW (NM C-08692), is trained as an MDMA-assisted therapist through California Institute of Integral Studies (CIIS) and Multidisciplinary Association for Psychedelic Studies (MAPS).
-She completed a Psychedelic Social Justice Certificate through Chacruna Institute (2021).
-In summer of 2023, Amy founded the Psychedelic Studies Certificate Program at Southwestern College, in Santa Fe, NM.
-With few published textbooks to refer to, Amy actively works to curate a relevant snapshot of psychedelic studies and how it is profoundly influencing science, culture, psychotherapy, ethics, policy, and humanity by inviting guest speakers and presenters into the program to share their expertise and discuss ideas and issues with students.
+Amy is the Director of the Psychedelic Studies Certificate Program at Southwestern College, in Santa Fe, NM (founded and written by Amy in 2023).
+With few published textbooks to refer to, Amy curates a relevant snapshot of psychedelic studies and how it is profoundly influencing science, culture, psychotherapy, ethics, policy, and humanity by inviting guest speakers and presenters into the program to share their expertise and discuss ideas and issues with students.
 She sees this program as an opportunity to educate healthcare providers and other community members about psychedelics and psychedelic-assisted therapy, to cultivate critical and ethical thinking, and to consider ethical issues through experiential learning to increase outcomes and safety, and to reduce harm for the general public.

-Amy is the co-author of Small Doses of Awareness: A Microdosing Companion (to be published February 2024 by Chronicle Prism Books).
-In this guided journal, she brings her clinical knowledge into the writing prompts and inquiries to facilitate readers into being their own guide with their experience.
+Amy is the co-author of Small Doses of Awareness: A Microdosing Companion (February 2024 by Chronicle Prism Books).
+In this guided journal, she brings her clinical and psychedelic knowledge into a journaling guide for microdosing to facilitate readers into being their own guide with their experience.

 Amy maintains a private practice with a focus on providing trauma-informed modalities and approaches that support clients in restoring emotional, somatic, and relational resiliency.
 Amy integrates Internal Family Systems, Sensorimotor Psychotherapy, EMDR, mindfulness, spirituality, and integration of non-ordinary states of consciousness into her client work.
 She incorporates the shame-resilience and vulnerability practices of Dr. Brené Brown, and is a certified Daring Way™ Facilitator.